epics-docs/epics-docs/specs/EPICSBuildFacility.rst

 For example the following Makefile lines specify that product aaa should be created for all target architecture which allow IOC type products and product bbb should be created only for the vxWorks-68040 and vxWorks-ppc603 targets.
-Remember T_A is the build©s current target architecture. so PROD_IOC has the bbb value only when the current built target architecture is vwWorks-68040 or vxWorks-ppc603
+Remember T_A is the build's current target architecture. so PROD_IOC has the bbb value only when the current built target architecture is vwWorks-68040 or vxWorks-ppc603